Red Dress (Sugababes song): Live performances

 The Sugababes performed "Red Dress" in Turin, Italy, in February 2006 for Top of the Pops at the Winter Olympics.
 To promote the song's release, they performed it on 6 March 2006 at the HMV store on Oxford Street, London.
 The single appeared in the set list for the group's Taller in More Ways tour in 2006, and served as the shows' encore in conjunction with "Push the Button".
 According to Craig Hope of Chronicle Live, the song "came amid a sea of manic applause".
 "Red Dress" was featured in the set list for their 2007 tour in support of Overloaded: The Singles Collection.
 The Sugababes performed the single at the Aintree Pavilion in July 2007 as part of the Liverpool Summer Pops music event.
 It was the opening song of the gig, and the trio was backed by a five-piece band.
 The single was performed on 14 September 2007 during their gig at indig02, a live club for smaller music events.
 Nick Levine of Digital Spy described the performance as "one of the night's pulsating highlights".

 The Rockamerica remix of "Red Dress", which is a mashup with Frankie Goes to Hollywood's 1984 single "Two Tribes", was included on the set list for the Sugababes' Change Tour in 2008 and in subsequent live performances.
 Corresponding with the title of the song, the trio wore red, cellophane dresses for the performance.
 Berrabah named the outfit one of her favourites to wear during the tour.
 "Red Dress" was performed at the 2008 Oxygen Festival as part of a set list which included numerous of the group's previous singles.
 In June 2009, the band performed "Red Dress" at the Cannock Chase Forrest as part of a 75-minute show, and at Canterbury, Kent as the thirteenth song on the set list.
 "Red Dress" was one of many songs that the group performed on 10 July 2009 at the Riverside Ground in County Durham, England.
 The fourth line-up of the Sugababes, consisting of Range, Berrabah and Jade Ewen, performed the single in November 2010 at the Yas Hotel in Abu Dhabi, as part of a set list.
 The trio played the song in September 2011 during their gig at London's nightclub, G-A-Y, in which they wore coordinating, pastel rubber outfits.

-The song was performed on the Sugababes UK tour in 2022, much to the surprise of Sugababes fans, due to Keisha and Mutya both stating they hated singing the song.
+The song was performed on the Sugababes UK & Europe Tour in 2022 and the Sugababes '25 Tour, much to the surprise of Sugababes fans, due to Buchanan and Buena both stating that they hated singing the song.
+For these performances, the song was changed back to its original arrangement; albeit with the drums switching to half-time during the choruses.